 Make sure you’re getting the nutrients you need (and not unnecessarily restricting certain foods) by working with a vegan registered dietitian.

-I offer one-on-one nutrition counseling for vegans (in-person in Chicago and virtually via videochat for clients all over) and help them learn about vegan nutrition, planning vegan meals and any dietary supplements they may need.
+We offer one-on-one nutrition counseling for vegans and help them learn about vegan nutrition, planning vegan meals and any dietary supplements they may need.

-Whether it’s to fine-tune your meals and snacks, or help you with a health condition or disordered eating, I can guide you to improve your relationship with food.
+Whether it’s to fine-tune your meals and snacks, or help you with a health condition or disordered eating, we can guide you to improve your relationship with food!

 Find a Vegan Mentor